-Transfer students must have forwarded official copies of all their transcripts from all previously attended colleges to the Admissions Office.
-The Office of the Registrar will provide an evaluation of credit.
+Official copies of college transcripts or prior learning credit should be forwarded to the Office of Admissions as part of the application.
+The Office of the Registrar will use a faculty-approved transfer guide to course equivalencies to evaluate credit.
 Credits are accepted, grades are not and will not be used to calculate the student's grade point average at Cobleskill.
 To determine academic standing and eligibility for retention, residence credit and transfer credit hours will be totaled.
-This total will be used to judge the student against the cumulative grade point average specified for hours completed.
+The total will be used to determine academic progress and standing.

-With verification of the registrar, the appropriate dean, after consultation with department chair(s), may grant credit for courses completed successfully at other accredited institutions of higher education.
 Credits evaluated and accepted into one major field of study may NOT necessarily be accepted toward the major field requirements in another field of study.
-Change of major REQUIRES reevaluation of transfer credits by the dean with input from the department chair of the new major.
+Change of major REQUIRES reevaluation of transfer credit by the registrar.

 Credit may be granted for credit courses from accredited colleges, as certified by the registrar, in which grades of "D" (1.0)* or better were earned as long as the overall index of the courses being transferred remains at 2.0 or higher, subject to evaluation by the appropriate dean with input from the department chair.
 Physical Education transfer credits of Pass/Satisfactory may be applied towards Physical Education requirements regardless of legend.

-*Certain degree programs require a grade of “C” or better in major field requirement/track areas.
-If this is the case, the “D” grade will NOT satisfy these requirements.
+*Certain degree programs require a grade of "C-" or better in major field requirements/track areas.
+If this is the case, the "D" grade will NOT satisfy these requirements.

 Residency Requirements - (1) A student must complete a minimum of 25% of their credits from SUNY Cobleskill to meet the residency requirements.
 (2) A minimum of one-half of the residency requirement (1) must be major field requirements.
 A student may appeal to the Provost regarding the residency requirements.